Rabbit Fire

 Rabbit Fire is a 1951 Looney Tunes cartoon starring Bugs Bunny, Daffy Duck, and Elmer Fudd.
 Directed by Chuck Jones and written by Michael Maltese, the cartoon is the first in Jones' "hunting trilogy"—the other two cartoons following it being Rabbit Seasoning and Duck!
 Rabbit, Duck!
-It is also the first cartoon to feature a feud between Bugs and Daffy.
-Produced by Edward Selzer for Warner Bros.
+It is also the first cartoon to feature a feud between Bugs, Daffy and Elmer.
+Produced by Warner Bros.
 Cartoons, the short was released to theaters on May 19, 1951 by Warner Bros.
 Pictures and is often considered among Jones' best and most important films.

 The film marks a significant shift in Daffy's personality, going from being the insane "screwball" character who (like Bugs) overwhelmed his adversaries, to a much more flawed individual, full of greed and vanity and desire for attention under the spotlight.
 This personality change, which was previously explored by Jones in You Were Never Duckier and Daffy Dilly, and even earlier in Friz Freleng's You Ought to Be in Pictures, was done in order for Daffy to better serve as Bugs' foil.
 This was fueled by Bugs' popularity surpassing Daffy's quickly over the years, increasing the desire of the studio's animators to pair the two together.
 Since then, Daffy's earlier screwball personality has been revisited in newer Looney Tunes media such as Looney Tunes Cartoons.

 Plot

 Daffy Duck orchestrates a ruse to lure Elmer Fudd to Bugs Bunny's burrow, initiating a cycle of mistaken identity.
 Initially, Daffy incites Elmer to target Bugs under the false pretense of rabbit season, only for Bugs to counter that it is duck season.
 Daffy, indignant, engages in a verbal duel with Bugs, unwittingly validating Bugs' assertions and prompting Elmer to fire upon him repeatedly.

-Subsequently, Daffy's attempt to reverse the verbal game results in his repeated defeat, culminating in his apparent demise at the hands of Elmer.
-However, Daffy's resilience persists as he cunningly disguises himself as Bugs, leading to a further escalation of the hunting season debate.
-Through a series of costume changes and sign manipulations, Bugs and Daffy perpetuate the confusion, ultimately turning the tables on Elmer and subjecting him to their own brand of humor.
+Afterwards, Daffy cunningly disguises himself as Bugs, leading to Bugs trying the same trick to reverse the situation.

-As tensions escalate, Elmer's patience wanes, prompting a final confrontation where Bugs and Daffy adopt various personas to outwit him.
-The climax unfolds as they inundate Elmer with a barrage of "Rabbit Season" and "Duck Season" signs, ultimately declaring it to be "Elmer Season."
-With Elmer now in the crosshairs, Bugs and Daffy assume the role of hunters and stalk Elmer with shotguns in hand.
+When Elmer begins hunting them both, Bugs and Daffy eventually join forces to try and deceive him, a plan which fails when Elmer sees through their disguises.
+Tensions escalate, prompting a final confrontation where Bugs and Daffy alternately rip "Rabbit Season" and "Duck Season" signs off a tree, only to reveal an "Elmer Season" poster underneath.
+With Elmer now in the crosshairs and the tables turned, Bugs and Daffy assume the role of hunters and stalk Elmer with shotguns in hand.